jakub-michalik/IoT-Embedded-DSP-Writeups/README.md

 I’m currently exploring a series of research topics centered around bringing machine learning to embedded systems using Rust.
 These include: getting started with TinyML and Rust toolchains, comparing various edge ML frameworks, optimizing model performance and memory usage, incorporating hardware accelerators, achieving real-time inference under RTOS constraints, bolstering security and privacy in on-device ML, and employing advanced debugging and profiling strategies.
 Each area aims to uncover best practices, tools, and techniques for efficiently and safely running machine learning models on resource-limited, Rust-based embedded platforms.

 Some of the topics that could apear in some months:
-* Integrating Hardware Acceleration for TinyML in Rust
 * Ensuring Real-Time and Low-Latency Inference with Rust and RTOS
 * Debugging and Profiling TinyML Applications in Rust